The Deep Blue: Composition and lyrics

 Musically, the sound of The Deep Blue has been described by critics as post-punk and power pop.
 The "dreaminess" of the Cocteau Twins, as well as the "whimsical romanticism" of Kate Bush, earned it a comparison to Air.
 Hatherley said the guitarwork "takes more a backseat", allowing other instruments, such as brass, strings, and piano to be heard more.
 The majority of the vocals, guitars, bass, drums, and keyboard parts were done by the trio of Hatherley, Feldman and Ellis.
 A number of additional musicians contributed to the recordings: Toby MacFarlaine (bass on "Cousteau" and "Again"); Osymyso (samples on "Be Thankful"); Josh Klinghoffer (drums on "I Want You to Know" and "Very Young"); Calina de la Mare (violin on "Again"); Renato Pignieri (trombone on "Wounded Sky"); Terry Edwards (trumpet on "Behave" and "Very Young", saxophone on "Behave", "Love's Young Dream", and "Very Young"); Martina Celli (viola on "Roll Over (Let It Go)"); Andrea Leopardi (violin on "Roll Over (Let It Go)"); Jasser Merlet Valdes (trumpet on "Dawn Treader"); and Dave McCracken (programming).

 The Deep Blue opens with the instrumental song "Cousteau", which channels the sound of Echoes (1971) by Pink Floyd.
 The bassline in "Be Thankful" was reminiscent of the one heard in "Come Together" (1969) by the Beatles.
 The pop-punk track "I Want You to Know" recalled the work of Toyah Willcox, while "Again" was compared to Morcheeba with its orchestral tone.
 "Wounded Sky" features bongos and calypso guitarwork, and is followed by "Behave", which uses staccato guitar parts.
+Hatherley said the latter was influenced by Secretary, where James Spader's character appeared "so sexy in it, and at the same time so vulnerable".
 "Roll Over (Let It Go)" starts off quietly, before eventually giving way to a wall of sound.
-"Very Young" evokes the sassy nature of the Shangri-Las.
+"Very Young" evokes the sassy nature of the Shangri-Las, and was written about Hatherley losing her virginity to a man in his 40s while she was still a teenager.
 "Dawn Treader" is a reference to the 1952 book of the same name.
 It was co-written with Andy Partridge of XTC; Hatherley's song publishers set her up with him after learning that he enjoyed Grey Will Fade.
 The album closes with the mini-suite "Siberia", which was Hatherley said came out in the vein of David Bowie and Pixies.